metroidret/m1disasm/readme.md

  * SRC/common_chr - Common CHR data
  * SRC/enemies - Assembly files for enemy AI routines shared between areas
  * SRC/songs - Song data for all songs in the game

+### Build targets

+ * NES_NTSC - The NTSC version of the game released in North America.
+This is the most popular one.
+Port of the FDS version.
+ * NES_PAL - The PAL version of the game released in Europe.
+Derived from the NTSC version.